Where to Eat in Northern Liberties

 Pelicana Philly

 The best strategy at this popular Korean fried chicken chain is to go with a group and order as many different pieces of bone-in chicken as you can.
-Pelicana doesn’t serve alcohol, but there are plenty of tables to spread out your chicken fest.
+Pelicana doesn’t serve alcohol, but there are plenty of tables on which to spread out your chicken fest.
 719 North 2nd Street.

 Hikari

 Hikari does all the casual sushi standards you know and love, like a good selection of sashimi and nigiri, plus specialty rolls named after the neighborhood and other free-association topics.
-But there are some larger options at this BYOB spot as well, like light and crisp tempura platters, and a generous chirashi bowl for around $30.
+But there are some larger options at this BYOB spot as well, like light and crisp tempura platters and a generous chirashi bowl for around $30.
 1040 North American Street.

 Anejo Philly

-Photograph courtesy of Añejo
+Photograph courtesy of Anejo Philly

 Añejo